Ātman (Buddhism): Pudgalavada

 Of the early Indian Buddhist schools, only the Pudgalavada-school diverged from this basic teaching.
 The Pudgalavādins asserted that, while there is no ātman, there is a pudgala or "person", which is neither the same as nor different from the skandhas.

 Buddha-nature

 Buddha-nature is a central notion of east-Asian (Chinese) Mahayana thought.
 It refers to several related terms, most notably Tathāgatagarbha and Buddha-dhātu.
-Tathāgatagarbha means "the womb of the thus-gone" (c.f. enlightened one), while Buddha-dhātu literally means "Buddha-realm" or "Buddha-substrate".
+Tathāgatagarbha means "the womb of the thus-gone" (cf. enlightened one), while Buddha-dhātu literally means "Buddha-realm" or "Buddha-substrate".
 Several key texts refer to the tathāgatagarbha or Buddha-dhātu as "atman", Self or essence, though those texts also contain warnings against a literal interpretation.
 Several scholars have noted similarities between tathāgatagarbha texts and the substantial monism found in the atman/Brahman tradition.

 The Tathagatagarbha doctrine, at its earliest, probably appeared about the later part of the 3rd century CE, and is verifiable in Chinese translations of 1st millennium CE.